TanKhoa1709/r-a-algorithm-app/README.md

 ./gradlew build
 ```

-### 2. Start Critical Section Host
+### 2. Start Bank Host

 ```bash
 ./scripts/start-cs-host.sh
 ```

-The CS Host will start on `http://localhost:8080` by default.
+The Bank Host will start on `http://localhost:8080` by default with an initial balance of 100,000.

-### 3. Start Nodes
+### 3. Start Bank Branches

-In separate terminals, start multiple nodes:
+In separate terminals, start multiple bank branches:

 ```bash
 # Terminal 1